 You can get information on what type of loans you have, learn about your current balance with the loan status and much more.

 To access that, you require identification information, which is your Federal Student Aid (FSA) ID number.
 You receive the FSA ID when you first applied for financial aid by fill out the Free Application for Federal Student Aid (FAFSA).

-If you are under a private student loan, you can take a look at the credit reports or loan statements.
+If you have a private student loan, you can take a look at the credit reports or loan statements.

 9 Best Federal Loan Servicers

-The Federal government has assigned these 9 companies to service the Federal student loan programs.
-The list of Federal loan servicers is given here.
+The Federal Government has assigned these 9 companies to service federal student loan programs.
+The list of Federal Loan Servicers is given here.